Heart Valve Diseases

 - Chest X-ray.
 This test makes images of internal tissues, bones, and organs on film.
 An X-ray can show enlargement in any area of the heart.

 - Cardiac catheterization.
-A tiny, hollow tube (catheter) is put through a large artery in the leg or arm leading to the heart.
+A tiny, hollow tube (catheter) is put through a large artery/vein in the leg or arm leading to the heart.
 It measures heart pressures.
 Contrast dye is injected so the healthcare provider can see images of the heart and blood vessels.

 - MRI.
 This test uses a combination of large magnets, radio waves, and a computer to make images of organs and structures in the body.